MajestyV/GitTutorial/README.md

 ```
 Generating public/private rsa key pair.
+Enter file in which to save the key (/Users/liusongwei/.ssh/id_rsa_github):
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
 Your identification has been saved in /Users/liusongwei/.ssh/id_rsa_github